lsyurievna/Scrape/README.md

 I am currently looking for a Master's program in Chemistry.
-I am particularly interested in computation and instrumentation heavy areas.
+I am particularly interested in computation/instrumentation-heavy areas.
 Sometimes university websites group their faculty by area of research.
-This is not the case for McGill, where I am presented but a list with names and therefore have to go through everyone's profiles to see weather their research corresponds with my interests.
+This is not the case for McGill, where there is a list with names and I therefore have to go through everyone's profiles to see weather their research corresponds with my interests.

 This program gives me a way to see which professors I might be interested to work with at a glance.
 It goes through every faculty's research page and